Welcome to Tig-Le House

 Hi everyone, friends of Tig-Le,

-For anyone who hasn’t met me yet, my name is Ian Hackett, I am the owner, director and teacher-trainer at Tig-Le House.
-Tig-Le is located at my family’s home at 11 Tingle Avenue in the township of Margaret River on Wadandi Pibelmum Boodja, Western Australia.
+I wanted to introduce myself and answer the question, What is a Tig-Le House?
+For anyone who hasn’t met me, my name is Ian Hackett; I am the owner, director and teacher-trainer at Tig-Le House.
+Tig-Le is located at my family’s home at 11 Tingle Avenue in the township of Margaret River on Wardandi/Wadandi Pibelmum Boodja, Western Australia.
 Western Australia is my family’s home State.
-I was born in Perth on Whadjuk Noongar Boodja and have lived and worked throughout rural, regional and remote Australia in the agricultural, organics, landcare, and regenerative bushland management industries.
-I have trained and practiced various meditation techniques under the guidance of experienced teachers since the late 1980’s.
-The Southwest of W.A. has been home with my partner Wendy and our family since 1998, we have lived in Margaret River since 2006.
+I was born in Perth on Whadjuk Noongar Boodja.
+I have lived and worked throughout rural, regional and remote Australia in the agricultural, organics, Landcare, and regenerative bushland management industries.
+I have trained and practised various meditation techniques under the guidance of experienced teachers since the late 1980s.
+The Southwest of W.A. has been home with my partner Wendy and our family since 1998.
+We have lived in Margaret River since 2006.

-I thought it would be helpful to firstly explain what the word Tig-Le means, and what a Tig-Le House is?
+Explaining what the word Tig-Le means and what is a Tig-Le House sounds helpful.

 Tig-Le, also spelt tigle and Thigle, is a Tibetan word cognate with the Sanskrit words Bindu and Bija.
 It has a beautiful and expansive meaning.
-Tig-Le translates directly into English as either, and all the following words – dot, drop, point, origin, essence, center, periphery, source, nucleus, cipher, seed and sphere.
-The constraints of English language don’t allow a single word to encapsulate the fullness of meaning.
+Tig-Le translates directly into English as either, and all the following terms – dot, drop, point, origin, essence, centre, periphery, source, nucleus, cipher, seed and sphere.
+The constraints of the English language don’t allow a single word to encapsulate the fullness of meaning.
 To convey the understanding requires an explanation accompanied by creative descriptions.

 An explanation

-At its core mindfulness is a training for the development of Refuge.
-The term Mindfulness originally translated from the Pāli word ‘Satipaṭṭhāna’ into English as ‘recollection’.
+At its core, mindfulness is a training for the development of Refuge.
+The term mindfulness was initially translated from the Pāli word ‘Satipaṭṭhāna’ into English as ‘recollection’.
 But what are we recollecting?
-Through the practices leading to mindfulness we are purposefully recollecting, remembering, returning home to the wisdom source of our innate compassionate human nature, regathering with the seed (Tig-Le) of compassion.
+Through mindfulness practices, we are purposefully recalling, remembering, and returning home to the wisdom source of our innate compassionate human nature, regathering with the seed (Tig-Le) of compassion.
 This seed of wisdom is ever-present and pre-existing, there at the source, a vital essence of the fabric of the world and a living aspect of the body, sphere, of life and the cosmos.

-The source or origin of this wisdom, the Refuge of mature compassion, is present within us all as a Tig-Le, a state or point of being that can be recollected, returned home to.
-And, having a cyclic nature, through practice and insight, we can re-arrive at this origin, at this source point again and again.
+The source or origin of this wisdom, the Refuge of mature compassion, is present within us all as a Tig-Le, a state or point of being that can be recollected and returned home to.
+And, having a cyclic nature, we can re-arrive at this origin, at this source point, again and again through practice and insight.

 This seed of energy or droplet contains the root source of all wisdom and is simultaneously:

-• the point from which all wisdom emerges, germinates
+- The point from which all wisdom germinates.

-• and the moment of reunification with the original source
+- The moment of reunification with the original source.

 It is an all-encompassing big mind picture.
-Using language and concepts to explain is dualistic in nature making it difficult to encapsulate and share a fullness of understanding, and so here are some descriptive ways to convey the essence of the meaning.
+Using language and concepts to explain is dualistic, making it difficult to encapsulate and share a complete understanding.
+So here are some descriptive ways to convey the essence of the meaning.

 Descriptions